For content creators, half the battle is developing well‑edited content that closely meets your target audience's interests.

 Owned media really shines when it comes to building deeper relationships with your existing potential customers.
 It's a cost-effective way to reach out to niche audiences.
 This gives many forms of owned media a great deal of longevity.

 However, this type of content distribution can scale slowly.
-There are also no guarantees that it will grow to become a big performer in your content distribution strategy.
+There are also no guarantees that it will grow to become a big performer in your content strategy.

 Paid media content distribution

-Paid media can act as an accelerant, bringing new website traffic to your owned media options.
+This content distribution channel can act as an accelerant, bringing new website traffic to your owned media options.
 The content distribution channels that have been slowly picking up subscribers may experience a jump as new viewers get a look at your content.

 Brands that explore the paid type of content distribution have a lot of control over spending and the paid social media ads put out.